Join me in The FIVE THOUSAND Tin/Jar Challenge for the SCDA FOOD BANK

 The Chain of Office

 The chain of office was designed and made by a local company (Studio Crafts) in 2003.
 Each of the links has an image of the Meridian Monument (also on the Town’s logo) engraved on it and, therefore, the chain of office is a unique piece of regalia.

 If the Mayor decides they wish to support a charity and/or local projects during their term of office, they should ensure that the charity is non-political, non-discriminatory and should benefit residents of the town.
 Monies must not be donated to profit making businesses established for that purpose.

 Cllr.
-Cheta is supporting the following charities throughout his term of office:-
+Cheta is currently supporting the following charity:-